Vincentian nationality law: Kalinago, African, and French period (1493–1783)

-In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII of France's chief minister, Cardinal Richelieu to colonise the Lesser Antilles, between the eleventh and eighteenth parallels.
+In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII's chief minister, Cardinal Richelieu to colonise the Lesser Antilles, between the eleventh and eighteenth parallels.
 In 1627 a royal patent was issued by Charles I of England to James Hay, 1st Earl of Carlisle granting rights over the Caribbean islands situated between 10° and 20° north latitude, creating a competing claim.
 Attempts by both the British and French to colonise Saint Vincent during this period were unsuccessful because of the resistance of the Kalinago people.
 In 1635, the Compagnie de Saint-Christophe was reorganised under a new patent for the Compagnie des Îles de l'Amérique, granting the new company all the properties and administration of its predecessor, as well as the rights to continue colonising neighbouring vacant islands.
 By 1650, the Company was facing bankruptcy and Jacques Dyel du Parquet, Governor of Martinique, sailed to France and in September purchased the sole proprietorship for Grenada, the Grenadines, Martinique and Sainte-Lucie for 41,500 Francs.
 In 1654, du Parquet sent an expedition to attack the Kalinago people on Saint Vincent.
 The Africans and indigenous groups combined forces to repel the French.
 In March 1660 Kalinago representatives met with English and French representatives in Guadeloupe to negotiate a peace.
 The agreement signed allowed Dominica and Saint Vincent to remain Kalinago territory and prohibited settlement on those islands by the English or French except the missionaries who were already there.
 In return the Kalinago people agreed to stop their raids against English and French colonies on other islands.